 Step 1: Roast the Peppers

-• Place pepper halves skin-side up in a single layer on the baking sheet.
+• Arrange pepper halves skin-side up in a single layer, then brush lightly with olive oil.

 5 pounds red peppers